 - The Recipient Management is to be double-clicked and Add on role and opt for the role.

-- Click on Mailbox Import Items and then OK.
+- Click on Mailbox Import Export > Add > click OK and save it.

 - Now, open EAC.
 Select the Mailbox option and choose the desired mailbox.

 - Right-click on the selected mailbox.
-Select the Import to PST file option and select the created folder as the destination for it.
+Select the Export to PST file option and select the created folder as the destination for it.

 - When the process is completed, click on Finish button.